By: Jennifer Infanti, researcher at Department of Public Health and Nursing

 We have also carried out an extensive qualitative study with 41 men and 76 women in 12 focus group discussions in community settings to explore perceptions of domestic violence in pregnancy.
 This was published in Global Health Action in 2016.
 In this work, we learned that other events than those covered in the AAS could be classified as domestic violence in Nepal and have the potential for harmful effects on a woman’s pregnancy.
 The community members identified culturally-specific forms of DV such as mothers-in-law restricting or denying food to pregnant women; being forced to perform long days of heavy manual labour into late pregnancy; bullying, belittling, threats and psychological stress related to dowries; and psychological stress related to cultural preference, familial pressure and taunting to give birth to a son.

-ADVANCE 2 builds on this prior knowledge.
+Again, ADVANCE 2 builds on this prior knowledge.
 In the new study, we will modify the AAS to ensure it captures culturally-relevant examples of domestic violence, particularly types of emotional abuse.
 Our aim is therefore to create the Nepalese Abuse Assessment Screen (N-AAS), which will then be formally validated in our two partner hospitals (Dhulikhel Hospital and Kathmandu Medical College).

-Of course, it is critical not only to identify pregnant women living with domestic violence but also to provide them with assistance.
+It is critical not only to identify pregnant women living with domestic violence but also to provide them with assistance.
 In our prior work, we assessed the impact of a safety-promoting intervention delivered on an antenatal care ward at Kathmandu Medical College, in a cohort study.
 Pregnant women between 12-28 weeks gestation were recruited to the study at their regular antenatal care appointments at the hospital.
 They were educated about safety measures by a nurse or researcher using a pictorial flipchart that we developed in a teaching session lasting for a maximum of 30 minutes.
 The flipchart was based on a standardised safety behaviour checklist, originally created in a high-income country setting.
 We adapted the checklist to ensure the relevance of the safety behaviours for women in Nepal.
-The figure below is an example of the safety behaviours.
+The figure above is an example of the safety behaviours.